-Cairn's operations in Krishna-Godavari Basin comprises interests in three blocks – one onshore and two offshore blocks.
+Cairn's operations in Krishna-Godavari Basin comprise of interests in three blocks – one onshore and two offshore.
 Its production operations in the Krishna-Godavari Basin are centred on the Ravva oil and gas field.
 The field lies off the coast of Andhra Pradesh in eastern India, in water depths of up to 80 metres.
 Cairn operates the Ravva field with 22.5% interest in the block.

-Cairn's other two assets in the Krishna-Godavari Basin include one onshore block - KG-ONN-2003/1 - where Cairn is operator and holds 49% operating interest, and an offshore block - KG-OSN-2009/3 - where Cairn is operator and holds 100% participating interest.
+Cairn's other two assets in the Krishna-Godavari Basin include one onshore block - KG-ONN-2003/1 - where Cairn is an operator with 49% operating interest, and an offshore block - KG-OSN-2009/3 - where Cairn being an operator and holds 100% participating interest.

 Cairn held a 10% participating interest in KG-DWN-98/2 which has now been divested to JV partner ONGC.
 Cairn no longer holds any interest in this block.